Best Tile Saw in 2019 : Our Top Choices Compared

 The blade is quite powerful, too, so you can easily cut stone with little difficulty.
 You might want to pick something else on the list if you’re doing some professional construction work.
 For small home projects, this one is a way better choice.

-A fair warning to anyone going into these kinds of projects, tile saw are still saws and are fairly dangerous to use when being reckless.
+A fair warning to anyone going into these kinds of projects, a tile saw is still sawing and are fairly dangerous to use when being reckless.
 Make sure to always watch your fingers and be mindful of how the tiles stay in place as you cut.
 Also, even though some tile saws produce less dust, it’s still better to wear a mask because this dust is dangerous to your health.

 As far as DIY and small projects are concerned, the QEP 22650Q 650XT 3/4 HP 120-volt Tile Saw and SKIL 3550-02 7-Inch Wet Tile Saw are the ones for you!
 These are inexpensive but still fairly strong tile saws.
 You can get a good cut on most tiles that you’ll use on bathrooms and kitchens, and they’re very easy to use, too.